-Activities emphasize all aspects of women and child care including adolescence, pregnancy, birth and early childhood.
-Mama na Mtoto activities occur throughout whole districts, not piecemeal.
-Significant change results when activities address needs of communities, health facilities and government health systems simultaneously.
+Activities emphasized all aspects of women and child care, including adolescence, pregnancy, birth and early childhood.
+As well, they occurred throughout whole districts, addressing needs of communities, health facilities and government health systems simultaneously

 How and when activities occur matters.
 Mama na Mtoto activities were guided by SOPETaR (Scan-Orient-Plan-Equip-Train and Act-Reflect), an evidence-informed process cycle carefully designed to maximize impact.

 Sustained change requires strong commitment and involvement by health and political leaders at all stages.
 District leaders made project decisions based on their own priorities.
 Activities were modified according to ongoing input from communities and leaders.